We review some of the best home weather stations available on the UK market.

 And now, for the problems.
 Firstly, all this information could prove useless to you, because the product has some connectivity problems in our experience.
 The main problem is that the sensor disconnects from the main unit.
 This is not an uncommon problem too, which raises some concern.

 Another problem is that the display isn’t that intuitive.
 The numbers and symbols are displayed, but, if you don’t know your way around it, you might just get confused and fail to spot the piece of information you were looking for.
-With that, the product is less desirable than the Yousiko despite the fact that the product costs almost £140.

 - Plenty of information.